watch-devtube/contrib/README.md

 ## How to remove a video
 If you want a video to be removed, create a new GitHub issue and explain why you think the video should be removed.
 In particular, we'd appreciate if you created issues for marketing videos.

+## Video auto-tagging
+In addition to editing video metadata, auto-tagging is supported.
+Auto-tagging takes place when video metadata is modified or a videos is ingested.

+Contribute to auto-tagging by modifying [tags.yml](https://github.com/watch-devtube/contrib/edit/master/tags.yml)

+## Speaker auto-discovery
+When a new video is ingested, Dev.Tube tries to determine author's twitter account.

+Contribute to speaker auto-discovery by modifying [speakers.yml](https://github.com/watch-devtube/contrib/edit/master/speakers.yml).